awslabs/soci-snapshotter/docs/getting-started.md

 a manifest that relates the ztocs to their corresponding image layers and relates the entire SOCI index to a particular image manifest (i.e. a particular image for a particular platform).

-> We skip building ztocs for smaller layers (controlled by `--soci-min-layer-size` in
+> We skip building ztocs for smaller layers (controlled by `--min-layer-size` in
-> `nerdctl push`) because small layers don't benefit much from lazy loading.)
+> `soci convert`) because small layers don't benefit much from lazy loading.)
 >
 > When all layers are smaller than `min-layer-size`, soci CLI would fail.